Adviser to Ukrainian ex-President Yanukovych shot dead outside American School in Spain

 During Yanukovych’s presidency, Portnov was widely viewed as a pro-Russia political figure and was involved in drafting legislation aimed at persecuting participants of the 2014 revolution in Ukraine.

-Luis Rayo, 19, lives in a building next to the school, and said that he was sleeping when he heard the sound of gunfire.
+Luis Rayo, 19, who lives in a building next to the school, said that he was sleeping when he heard the sound of gunfire.

 “I heard five bullets and then came here to see what happened,” Rayo said.